This post may contain affiliate links. Please read our disclosure policy.

 This Balsamic vinaigrette recipe is a super versatile, year-round dressing that does so much more than just flavor leafy greens.
 It pairs beautifully with creamy cheeses like feta, goat cheese, mozzarella, or shaved parmesan; fresh fruits like strawberries, pears, apples, or grapes; and complements nuts like walnuts, pecans, and almonds by adding contrast and texture.

 With such a wide range of complementary flavors, use this homemade balsamic dressing in fresh salads like this Tomato Basil Salad, Caprese Salad, or simple Cherry Tomato Salad.
-I also love it in my Spinach, Pear, and Feta Salad (a holiday favorite), this summertime Strawberry Spinach Salad (just swap the poppy seed dressing for balsamic vinaigrette), and this hearty Quinoa Salad with Butternut Squash.
+I also love it in my Spinach, Pear, and Feta Salad (a holiday favorite), this summertime Strawberry Spinach Salad (just swap the poppy seed dressing for balsamic vinaigrette), and this hearty Butternut Squash Salad.
 You could even drizzle it over Roasted Brussels Sprouts or Roasted Beets.
-It can also be used as a marinade for pork tenderloin or easy balsamic chicken skillet.
+It can also be used as a marinade for pork tenderloin or an easy balsamic chicken skillet.

 Spoon dripping vinaigrette into a bowl with bottle in background